Minituff/nautical-backup/docs/installation.md

 5. Scheduled time to run backups.
 Use [this website](https://crontab.guru) to help pick a CRON schedule.
     * Default = `0 4 * * *` - Every day at 4am.
 6. Containers to skip.
 A comma seperated list.
+7. It is recommended to avoid using the `latest` tag.
+    * This project is under active development, using a exact tag can help avoid updates breaking things.

 <br>